 Regardless of the application, corrosion is a constant enemy to bolting operations.
-When oxide accumulates in the thread engagement between a stud, nut, and equipment, the only way to free the fastener is through exotic removal processes such as metal disintegration or single stud hot bolting.
+When oxide accumulates in the thread engagement between a stud, nut, and equipment, the only way to free the fastener is through exotic removal processes such as metal disintegration, nut splitting, grinding, torching, sometimes requiring hot bolting procedures.
 Due to the high risk facing workers in these conditions and the extended downtime that threatens profitability, these dangerous and time-consuming turnaround practices are a death tax to facilities.

 Even if a petrochemical refining or power generation facility is located in an arid climate, certain necessary equipment causes corrosive environments to form in some areas.
 Sulfides and sour water produced by cooling towers, compressors, valves, vessels, and pumps can easily compromise thread engagement and even lead to hydrogen embrittlement if bolting is not properly protected.
 In the worst circumstances, bolt failure of this kind can lead to costly and catastrophic outcomes.